-Policies and procedures provide documented guidelines for access to the service.
 Residents are assessed before entry to the service to confirm their level of care.
 The nursing team is responsible for the assessment, development, and evaluation of care plans.
-Care plans are individualised and based on the residents' assessed needs and routines.
-Interventions are appropriate and evaluated.
+Care plans were individualised and based on the residents' assessed needs.

-The service provides planned activities that meet the needs and interests of the residents as individuals and in group settings.
-Activity plans are completed in consultation with whānau and residents, noting their activities of interest.
-Residents and whānau expressed satisfaction with the activities programme provided.
+There are planned activities that are developed to address the needs and interests of the residents as individuals and in group settings.
+Activity plans are completed in consultation with family/whānau, residents, and staff.
+Residents and family/whānau expressed satisfaction with the activities programme.

 There is a medicine management system in place.
-The general practitioners (GPs) are responsible for medication reviews.
+The organisation uses an electronic system for prescribing and administration of medications.
+The general practitioner is responsible for all medication reviews.
 Staff involved in medication administration are assessed as competent to do so.

-The food service provides for specific dietary likes and dislikes of the residents.
-Nutritional requirements are met.
+The food service caters for residents' specific dietary likes and dislikes.
+Residents' nutritional requirements are met.
 Nutritional snacks are available for residents 24 hours.